GSA/digitalgov.gov/content/posts/2015-03-18-the-api-briefing-introduction-to-web-components.md

 ---
+url: /2015/03/18/the-api-briefing-introduction-to-web-components/
 date: 2015-03-18 10:00:17 -0400
-title: 'The API Briefing\: Introduction to Web Components'
+title: 'The API Briefing: Introduction to Web Components'
 summary: ' Instead of writing about a specific federal API this week, I want to talk about a new, evolving way of building Web interfaces and complete applications.
 Web Components allow developers to create their element that extends the HTML5 set of tags.
 Developers can create a Web Component that'
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - API
 tag: